Face to face or online appointments are available to clients.

 My name is Valérie Roger and I am a French lady based in the Mayenne department.
 The aim of my business is to help the English-speaking community with their French experience.
 This may be anything from a simple translation to very specialized secretarial, relocation and administrative work.
+We also provide a personalized property search service.

 My business was born from the love of helping people and a passion for the English language.
 The business was established 15 years ago, and since then has flourished, as you can see from my client testimonials.